-The trust will use the net proceeds of \$2,563,348,750 from the sale of the notes, together with any other amount contributed by the depositor, to make the initial deposits into the reserve account and the capitalized interest account, and to purchase the trust student loans from the depositor on the closing date under the sale agreement.
-The depositor will then use the proceeds paid to the depositor by the trust to pay to SLC the respective purchase prices due to SLC for the trust student loans purchased by the depositor.
-Expenses incurred to establish the trust and issue the notes (other than fees that are due to the underwriters) are payable by the depositor.
-Such expenses are not paid from proceeds of the sale of the notes.
-Expenses to be paid by the depositor are estimated to be \$1,400,000.
+The issuing entity will use the net proceeds of \$1,781,309,125 from the sale of the notes, together with any other amount contributed by the depositor, to purchase the trust student loans from the depositor on the closing date under the sale agreement.
+The depositor will then use the proceeds paid to the depositor by the issuing entity to pay to SLC the purchase price due to SLC for the trust student loans purchased by the depositor.
+Expenses incurred to establish the issuing entity and issue the notes (other than fees that are due to the underwriters) are payable by the depositor.
+Such expenses will not be paid from proceeds of the sale of the notes.